 Can I use dental floss around a dental bridge?

 Yes, it’s important to floss around a dental bridge to remove any food particles that can become lodged next to, or below the bridge.
 Our staff will demonstrate safe, effective flossing after placing your restoration.

-A removable dental bridge should be taken out and cleaned twice a day.
-When secured with dental implants, dental bridges can be maintained like regular natural teeth.
+If you have a removable dental bridge, you should take it out and clean twice a day.
+If your bridge is secured with dental implants, then you clean like you do your natural teeth.
 Crowned teeth need the same routine care as your other teeth.
-Be sure to brush twice daily and floss around and under a fixed dental bridge every day to control the build-up of dental plaque.
+Be sure to brush twice daily and floss around and under a fixed dental bridge every day.
+This greatly helps control the build-up of dental plaque.
 It is even more important for you to schedule routine cleanings with your dental office if you have a bridge.
-A dental bridge that is properly cared for can last for a long time.
+If you take good care of your dental bridge, it can last for a long time.